qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 -------------------------------------------

 To understand the overall architecture of the multipath extensions, let us first refine the notion of "path".
-Since the early days of computer networks, a path was denoted by a 4-tuple (Source IP Address, Source Port Number, Destination IP Address, Destination Port Number).
-In QUIC, this is namely a UDP road from the local host to the remote one.
+Since the early days of TCP/IP, a path was denoted by a 4-tuple (Source IP Address, Source Port Number, Destination IP Address, Destination Port Number).
+In QUIC, this is namely a UDP path from the local host to the remote one.
 Considering a smartphone interacting with a single-homed server, the smartphone might want to use one path over the WLAN network and another over the cellular one.
 Those paths are not necessarily disjoint.
 For example, when interacting with a dual-stack server, a smartphone